Human Health and Disease (DHHD)

 DHHD 6005.
 Cardiovascular and Pulmonary Systems.
 3.5 Credit Hours.

-During DHHD 6005 (Cardiovascular and Pulmonary Systems), second year dental students learn the cardiovascular and pulmonary problems that are related and relevant to dental care.
+During DHHD 6005 (Cardiovascular and Pulmonary Systems), second year dental students learn the cardiovascular and pulmonary problems spanning anatomical prosection, physiology, pathology, pharmacology, and clinical management with direct relevance to dental practice.
 Emphasis is placed on the normal physiological functions of the heart and the lung, the pathophysiological basis of concurrent cardiac and/or respiratory diseases, and the usual medical management, including pharmacological therapies, for these conditions.
 Students learn the implications of pathophysiological changes and associated medical managements for dental care, and the appropriate dental management considerations for patients with cardiac and/or respiratory diseases.
+Diagnosis and management of obstructive sleep apnea is discussed with emphasis on dental sleep appliances in appropriate cases.
+Case studies reinforce application of physiologic, pathologic, and pharmacologic concepts to patient care.
 Successful completion of all DS I courses is required to enroll in this course.

 DHHD 6006.
 Renal, Gastrointestinal & Liver.
 2.5 Credit Hours.

 During DHHD 6006 (Renal, Gastrointestinal and Liver), second year dental students learn the disorders in these systems that are related and relevant to dental care.
 Emphasis is placed on the normal physiological functions of the kidneys, components of the gastrointestinal system and the liver and gall bladder, the pathophysiological basis of diseases and abnormalities that occur in these systems, and contemporary medical management, including pharmacological therapies, for these conditions.
 Students learn the implications of pathophysiological changes and associated medical management for dental care, and the appropriate dental management considerations for patients with renal, gastrointestinal, liver and gall bladder diseases.
+Anatomical prosection labs reinforce system-level understanding, while case studies integrate physiologic principles with evidence-based management of patients with these conditions.
 Successful Completion of all DS I courses is required to enroll in this course.

 DHHD 6007.
 Hematopoietic / Lymphoid and Musculoskeletal Systems; Orofacial Pain.
 3 Credit Hours.

 During DHHD 6007 (Hematopoietic / Lymphoid and Musculoskeletal Systems), second year dental students learn the disorders in these systems that are related and relevant to dental care.
 Emphasis is placed on the normal physiological functions of these systems, the pathophysiological basis of diseases and abnormalities that occur in these systems, and contemporary medical management, including pharmacological therapies, for these conditions.
 Students learn the implications of pathophysiological changes and associated medical management for dental care, and the appropriate dental management considerations for patients with hematopoietic / lymphoid and musculoskeletal diseases and disorders.
-DHHD 6007 concludes with an Orofacial Pain section where students learn to evaluate patients' pain and determine the best approach for treating it.
+Throughout the course, emphasis is placed on recognizing oral manifestations and applying safe, evidence-based dental management strategies.
+Case-based learning reinforces clinical decision-making for patients with hematologic, lymphoid, coagulation, and musculoskeletal diseases.
+The diagnosis and management of medication-related osteonecrosis of the jaw is also emphasized in this course.
 Successful Completion of all DS I courses is required to enroll in this course.

 DHHD 6008.
 Endocrine, Reproductive, Nervous System and Mental Health.
 4 Credit Hours.